-There are certain words in every language that can make you laugh, either because their meaning is humorous or because the way they sound is amusing.
+There are certain words in every language that have the ability to make you laugh, either because their meaning is humorous or because the way they sound is amusing.
 In this article, we’ve put together a list of ten funny Italian words that will succeed not only in making others chuckle but also in helping you sound like a fluent Italian speaker!

 English meaning: loafer, idler, lazy bum